 The New Jerusalem

-If you are like Bible prophecy, the New Jerusalem “heavenly city” of Revelation 21 is a point of considerable interest.
+If you like Bible prophecy, the New Jerusalem “heavenly city” of Revelation 21 is a point of considerable interest.
 Like most other things in Revelation, it is interpreted literally by dispensationalists.
-According to them, it is a fully functioning real city that has a length, width, and height of 12,000 furlongs/stadia—about 1,380 miles.
-Some interpreters see this as a cube; others see it as a pyramid.
-But in either case, it is enormous!
+According to them, it is a fully functioning real city that has a length, width, and height of 12,000 furlongs/stadia—about 1,400 miles.
+Some interpreters see this as a cube; others see it as a pyramid or a dome.
+But in any case, it is enormous!
 It is two-thirds the size of the moon, which is about 2,100 miles in diameter.
-It has literal foundation stones, but only a single street.
+It apparently has only a single street.

 If the New Jerusalem was a literal city, it would cover the entire Middle East, including all of Egypt, Turkey, Syria, Jordan, Israel, Saudi Arabia, and a huge section of the Mediterranean Sea as well as several parts of other neighboring countries—not to mention extending 1,200 miles beyond the International Space Station which is in a 220-mile low orbit.
 This image immediately conjures up legitimate questions about gravitational mechanics.
 Would this enormous appendage wobble the earth?
 Hmmm.